croy/advent-of-code-2019/README.md

 ### Day 14

 part 1: Straightforward brute forced it, though I feel like there is some more clever way to do the calculation

+part 2: I mostly brute forced this except for taking advantage of the fact that I knew we could produce at _least_ the trillion / fuel estimate from part 1.
+Ran relatively slowly but not unreasonably so.